-Unfortunately, we’ve heard from too many customers who were told blatant porkies.
-Funeral directors haven’t been transparent on pricing when customers have inquired at their local funeral home.
+Unfortunately, we’ve heard from too many people who have been misled when they have arranged funerals for loved ones.
+We've been told about funeral directors being non-transparent on pricing when customers have inquired.
 At Bare, we believe it’s about time this culture changed.

 When it comes to planning a funeral, we want to ensure Australians have the facts.
 This article separates the facts from the myths.
 And as you are about to read, we have heard a lot of them!

 Understanding the fact from the fiction could make planning a funeral that much easier and affordable for you and your family.

 MYTH 1: You must hire a funeral director

 Fact: When a loved one dies in Australia, there is no legal requirement that a funeral director must be hired at all.
 The deceased person’s family can do as much or as little as they wish.
 They may dress the deceased, transport them to the crematorium, take care of all the legal paperwork, and even arrange the funeral, memorial, or vigil themselves.
 Families who aren’t comfortable taking on the entire process can engage a funeral director to work with them to coordinate a family-led led funeral.

 Bare Cremation separates the cremation from any attended funeral ceremony.
 Leaving the paperwork, transport and cremation with us means you can plan a ceremony or personalised send-off that best reflects the life lived – without the extra costs of hiring a traditional funeral director.

 MYTH 2.
 COVID-19 restrictions prevent you from holding a funeral